 Board of Directors of GOMA

 Stephanie is a town planner by profession and worked in local authorities in her early career including a period as planning officer in Waterford city in the 1980s.
-She entered the private sector as a planning consultant in the 1990s and together with her husband built up a very successful property development and construction company, still operating in the city.
 She represented the CIF on the board of Waterford Institute of Technology for 10 years, was a board member of Waterford Theatre Royal, now Viking Arts Ltd. for 14 years and is currently a board member of Waterford Hospice Movement Ltd.

 With a passion for art, she completed a diploma in the history of European painting in TCD in 2015 and has attended several courses in classical drawing and painting in Italy in The Florence Academy of Art.

 Professor Nigel Rolfe of the Royal College of Art London was born in the Isle of Wight in 1950, and now lives and works in Dublin, Ireland.
 He works with many forms of media—video, photography and sound—and for the past thirty years he has performed throughout Europe, the former Eastern Bloc, North and South America, and Japan.
-Retrospectives of his work have been held at the Irish Museum of Modern Art, Dublin, and the Musée d’Art Moderne de la Ville de Paris.
+Retrospectives of his work have been held at IMMA, Dublin, and the Musée d’Art Moderne de la Ville de Paris.
 He has exhibited in São Paulo, Busan, Gwangju Biennale and shown work in many art fairs.
 His work is represented by galleries in Dublin, Paris and New York.
-In 2008, he made numerous one person and group exhibitions.
-There are many articles and publications of his work.

 Hilary Doyle F.C.A holds a Bachelor of Commerce from NUI Galway and has over 25 years’ experience in both general practice and the funding industry.
 Hilary trained with BDO Simpson Xavier in Dublin and qualified as a chartered accountant in 1994.
-She later spent 10 years working in audit and assurance in PwC Waterford as a senior manager and subsequently 8 years with State Street Fund Services (Ireland) Ltd. in Kilkenny as an assistant vice president in the financial reporting department.
+She later spent 10 years working in audit and assurance in PwC Waterford as a senior manager and subsequently 8 years with State Street Fund Services (Ireland) Ltd. in Kilkenny.
 She currently works with David M. Breen & Co., a firm of chartered accountants located in Waterford city.

-Eamon was elected to Waterford Council in 2014 and participated in local elections at the age of 27.
-He was elected Mayor of Waterford in 2015.
+Eamon was elected to Waterford Council in 2014 and was elected Mayor of Waterford in 2015.
 He holds a degree from UL in business, majoring in accounting and finance with a minor in law.
-Prior to entering politics his previous career centred on anti money laundering and financial transfers for companies such as BNP Paribas and BNY Mellon.
 He is a former governor of University College Cork and a director for Waterford Youth Arts.
 Currently, he is serving on the local authorities audit committee and economic strategic planning committee.

 Dr Richard Hayes